 Things to see and do

-To find out how our ancestors once offered gold to the gods, visit the Museo del Oro (the Gold Museum).
+Nowadays we’re more used to wearing it, but if you’d like to find out how our ancestors used to offer gold to the gods, visit the Museo del Oro (the Gold Museum).
+It’s open from Tuesday to Sunday and entry costs Col$3,000 apart from Sunday, when entry is free.
 More than 55,000 pieces of gold are displayed on three floors, so allow a couple of hours for your visit.
 You can join a free one-hour guided tour (available in English) at 11 a.m. or 4 p.m. from Tuesday to Saturday.
-The museum is open from Tuesday to Sunday.
-Entry costs Col$4,000 (US$1.37) apart from Sunday, when visits are free.

-The Gold Museum is in the La Candelaria neighborhood, where you’ll find plenty of other museums, ancient churches and small shops.
-At its heart lies the Plaza Bolivar with a bronze statue of Simón Bolívar, the Venezuelan politician and military leader who played a key role in Colombia’s fight for independence from Spain.
+The museum is in the La Candelaria neighborhood, where you’ll find plenty of museums, ancient churches and small shops.
+At its heart lies the Plaza Bolívar with a bronze statue of Simón Bolívar, the Venezuelan politician and military leader who played a key role in Colombia’s fight for independence from Spain.

-If you’re in town on a Sunday, stroll through the flea market just north of the main square in the Usaquén neighborhood (near the intersection of Calle 120 and Carrera 5).
-You’ll find stalls with handicrafts, jewelry and food for sale.
+If you’re in town on the weekend, spend a couple of hours on Sunday strolling through the flea market just north of the main square in the Usaquén neighborhood (near the intersection of Calle 120/Carrera 5).
+You’ll find stalls selling handicrafts, jewelry and food.

-Enjoy a breath of fresh air in the city center by visiting the Jardin Botanico Jose Celestino Mutis, featuring greenhouses, gardens and a collection of 5,000 orchids.
+Enjoy a breath of fresh air in the city center by visiting the Jardin Botanico Jose Celestino Mutis (website in Spanish), featuring greenhouses, gardens and a collection of 5,000 orchids.
 It’s open 8 a.m. to 5 p.m. from Monday to Friday and 9 a.m. to 5 p.m. on weekends and public holidays.
-Admission is Col$2,700 (US$0.92)
+Adult entry costs Col$2,700.

 Where to eat

-If you’re visiting Monserrate, enjoy the view a little longer and eat in one of the two restaurants on the summit at the Paseo Bolívar funicular station.
-Casa Santa Clara offers traditional fish and meat dishes for lunch and sweet treats for afternoon tea.
-It’s open from Tuesday to Sunday; reservations are recommended, especially for Sunday lunch (Ph: 57-1-281-9309).
-Casa San Isidro is open Monday to Saturday for lunch and dinner.
-The atmosphere is traditional and refined; diners are sometimes entertained by a pianist.
-Again, reservations are recommended (Ph: 57-1-281-9270).
+If you’re visiting Monserrate, enjoy the view for a little longer and eat in one of the two restaurants on the summit.
+Casa Santa Clara offers you the chance to try traditional fish and meat dishes for lunch and sweet treats for afternoon tea.
+It’s open from Tuesday to Sunday and reservations are recommended, especially for Sunday lunch (Paseo Bolívar estación funicular Cerro de Monserrate, Ph: + 57-1-281 9309).

-The Bogota Beer Company offers locally brewed beer in a fun and a lively atmosphere.
-Multiple locations serve lager, stout and limited edition beers, as well as typical fare: chicken, buffalo wings and burgers.
+Head to the Bogota Beer Company for locally brewed beer and a fun and a lively atmosphere.
+There are multiple locations in the city (website in Spanish).
+You’ll find lager, stout and limited edition beers, as well as a typical pub menu of chicken, buffalo wings and burgers.